 All vacancy announcements have an "Area of Consideration" that will describe is eligible to apply for that position.
 Those positions that are designated "all sources," "all qualified," or "open to everyone" includes all U.S. citizens.
 "Federal status candidates," "government-wide," "service-wide," or "bureau-wide" indicates that you must be a current permanent federal employee or be eligible for reemployment (also called reinstatement) based on prior federal employment.

 Some exceptions allow all citizens of the United States, without regard to prior federal service, to apply for a vacancy.
-Examples of non-competitive hiring appointments include: Veterans' Readjustment Appointment (VRA), Mentally and Physically Disabled, returning Peace Corps Volunteer, and Student Career Employment Program (SCEP).
+Examples of non-competitive hiring appointments include: Veterans' Readjustment Appointment (VRA), Mentally and Physically Disabled, returning Peace Corps Volunteer, Pathways and the Student Conservation Association.

 Tips For Applying